New & Noteworthy

 Exciting new Music City experiences...

-Nashville is coming to your living room this October.
-The new ABC show, "Nashville," that is.
-The TV drama centers around Rayna Jaymes, a music legend and top female vocalist for two decades, and Juliette Barnes, today's hottest country act.
+The new ABC show "Nashville" is a TV drama in its second season that centers around Rayna Jaymes, a music legend and top female vocalist for two decades, and Juliette Barnes, today's hottest country act.
 Rayna, played by Connie Britton, struggles with the life decisions she has to make to remain relevant in the current music industry.
 And Juliette (played by Hayden Panettiere) is quite ruthless and will do anything to stay on top.
 Family stories, label politics, and undiscovered musicians all weave themselves into the plot.
 And drama ensues.
 All with the backdrop of Music City.
 Go to visitmusiccity.com/nashvilleabc for more on the show, including blogs, trivia, and photos.

 Artober Nashville is a month-long celebration of arts and culture in Nashville, designed to inform and inspire the community’s awareness of and participation in the array of activities during the month of October.
 It is held in conjunction with National Arts and Humanities Month, designated by Americans for the Arts and the National Endowment for the Arts.
 Visit artobernashville.com for more information.

-Nashville’s newest attraction, The Johnny Cash Museum is opening 2013 in the heart of downtown Nashville!
-Officially authorized by the Estate of Johnny Cash, the museum will feature the most comprehensive collection of Johnny Cash artifacts and memorabilia in the world.
+Nashville’s newest attraction, The Johnny Cash Museum is now open in the heart of downtown Nashville!
+Officially authorized by the Estate of Johnny Cash, the museum features the most comprehensive collection of Johnny Cash artifacts and memorabilia in the world.
 State of the art exhibits, a museum gift store and special events make this THE Cash venue to visit.

 Antique Archaeology, made famous on the hit TV show ”American Pickers,” has opened in Music City just a few blocks away from downtown Nashville.
 Here you will find your favorite Antique Archaeology gear, including their latest Nashville-exclusive designs, plus new picks that you may have seen on the show.
 Visit antiquearchaeology.com.